junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 Then the real end starts, the battle with God sounds the horn, the charging and dodging and fighting costs them the world.
 It costs them everyone they care about, everyone on Earth.
 It costs him Cas.
 And they save the world, again, one last time.

-Dean lies on the bed, staring at the ceiling, feeling the empty eat him up.
+Dean lies on the bed, staring at the ceiling, feeling the emptiness eat him up.
 Cas should be here.

 Dean hasn't had a night without nightmares since that night in the bunker.
 Since Cas disappeared into the Empty with the saddest, yet happiest, smile.